Are you concerned your child is not reaching language milestones? Are they having difficulties participating at school?

 Do you or your friends find it tricky to understand your child’s speech?

 This can be typical, depending on your child’s age.
-For example, it is typical for your child to us the ‘w’ sound for the ‘r’ sound at 3 years old (they might say: ‘wing’ for ‘ring’).
+For example, it is typical for your child to use the ‘w’ sound for the ‘r’ sound at 3 years old (they might say: ‘wing’ for ‘ring’).

 However, sometimes children need some extra assistance to learn certain sounds.